rogerjbos/wallet-sso/examples/README.md

 - Verify your backend server is running
 - Ensure the JWT secret matches between frontend and backend config

+**Browser extension blocking**
+- Some security extensions may block local API calls
+- Try disabling browser extensions temporarily or use incognito mode
+- Serve the frontend from `localhost` instead of IP addresses
+- Check the server CORS configuration includes your serving origin

+**Server not responding**
+- Ensure the server is running: `curl http://localhost:3001/health`
+- Check that CORS origins in `server.ts` include your frontend URL
+- Verify the API URL in the demo matches your server configuration

 ### Next Steps

 After trying the simple frontend example: